AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 ### How `clamp` Works

-While it may seem complicated, `clamp` is actually rather straightforward.
-It's a function that takes three arguments: a minimum value, a preferred value, and a maximum value (in that order):
+`clamp` is a CSS function that takes three arguments: a minimum value, a preferred value, and a maximum value (in that order):

 ```css
 .element {